 Hi, I’m Rev. Joanna Lubkin, a New England-based wedding officiant.
-Raised and rooted in Judaism, my life’s work is as an ordained Unitarian Universalist minister.
+Raised and rooted in Judaism, my life’s work is as an ordained Unitarian Universalist minister and as a coach for clergy and religious professionals.
 I’m passionate about creating rituals and fostering communities that are relevant, inclusive, accessible, pluralistic, and playful.
 Officiating weddings gives me great joy, as we co-create a moment that you will treasure forever.

 Day-to-day, I serve as the Minister at All Souls Unitarian Universalist Church of Braintree.
 I am an affiliated community minister at Arlington Street Church in Boston’s Back Bay, and I sing in their choir.
 I’m also a musician and Worship Arts Lead at The Sanctuary Boston, a community of worship and connection grounded in Unitarian Universalism and open to seekers of all kinds.